nathanbumpus/Trinity-2.8.4-Marconi/results.md

 <h1 align="center"><a id="top"></a>Results for the Yeast, Shrimp and Lobster Assemblies</h1>

 <p>Below are the results generated from the proposed Trinity pipeline on Marcroni for each of the three assemblies.
 The results of the pipeline's use are shown for the <a href="#yeast">yeast</a> dataset and the <a href="#lobster">lobster</a> dataset.
-Results obtained from using the shrimp dataset can be seen throughout the tutorial.</p>
+Results obtained from using the shrimp dataset can be seen throughout the tutorial but annotation results for the shrimp are included <a href="#annotations">here</a>.</p>

 <h2 align="center"><a id="yeast"></a>Yeast Assembly</h2>

-<p>A small set of of RNA seq data used to construct a trinity assembly from samples from four conditions with no replicates.
+<p>A small set of of RNA seq data used to construct a Trinity assembly from samples from four conditions with no replicates.
 Results are shown for the <a href="#YeastQuality">assembly quality</a>, including the <a href="#YeastN50">N50</a> statistic and the <a href="#YeastEx90N50">Ex90N50</a> statistic, the <a href="#YeastAlign">alignments</a> of the reads back to the assembly, the <a href="#YeastSpecificity">strand specificity</a> determined through the use of violin plots and IGV and the results of the <a href="#YeastDE">differential expression</a> analysis with a summary of the obtained functional annotations.</p>

 <h3 align="center"><a id="YeastQuality"></a>Assembly Quality</h3>
 <p><a id="YeastN50"></a>Below are the basic stats for the yeast Trinity assembly including the N50 statistic</p>